Tinto de verano is a refreshing combination of red wine and lemon soda. It’s what we drink in Spain in the summertime — usually instead of sangria.

-Spring has finally begun in Madrid.
-The temperatures are rising and the days are getting longer… and it’s that time of year again to enjoy one of my favorite Spanish pastimes: sitting on a sunny terrace and sipping a tall glass of tinto de verano.
+With spring's arrival in Madrid, it's that time of year to sit on a sunny terrace and sip a tall glass of tinto de verano.

-I also learned an important lesson that day.
-Tinto de verano may taste like nothing more than a slightly alcoholic fruit punch, but it’ll sneak up on you.
-Rest assured that after several glasses of it, you’ll need an afternoon siesta to sleep off the buzz.
-You’ve been warned!
+Tinto de verano may taste like nothing more than a slightly alcoholic fruit punch, but after several glasses, you'll need an afternoon siesta to sleep off the buzz!

 What is tinto de verano?